Robert Noyce Teacher Scholarship Program at Delaware State University

 There are two scholarship options:

-Juniors can apply to participate in a three-year program; Seniors and alumni can apply to participate in a two-year program.
+Juniors can apply to participate in a three-year program; Seniors can apply to participate in a two-year program.

 - Juniors or Seniors majoring in Agricultural Science, Biology, Chemistry, Computer & Information Sciences, Mathematics, or Physics only;